 According to the team at Stonehouse Furniture; “While spending some time outside every day is ideal, it’s not always possible, which is why bringing the outdoors in is so vital to good health.”

-As Jodie of Moakes Health & Safety explained in The Homeworker magazine:
+As Jodie of Moakes Health & Safety explained in The Homeworker magazine volume 1:

 “Adding plants to interior spaces can increase oxygen levels.
 As plants release roughly 97% of the water they take in, they increase the humidity of a room and decrease incidences of dry skin, colds, sore throats and dry coughs.”

 There are many beneficial properties of plants and including them in your workspace is good for your physical, mental and emotional wellbeing.
-Read about the ideal plants for your home office and their unique benefits in the Breathe issue of The Homeworker magazine.
+Read about the ideal plants for your home office and their unique benefits in The Homeworker magazine volume 2.